-During the year ended June 30, 2023 and 2022, the Company recorded no share-based compensation in relation to these stock options.
+During the year ended June 30, 2024 and June 30, 2023, the Company recorded no share-based compensation in relation to these stock options.

-Number of options Exercise price C\$ Expiry date Balance exercisable at June 30, 2022 and 2023 275,000 5.00 May 11, 2025
+Number of options Exercise price C\$ Expiry date Balance exercisable at June 30, 2022, 2023 and 2024 275,000 5.00 May 11, 2025

-16. Related party transactions
+15. Related party transactions

-In addition to the information disclosed elsewhere in the consolidated financial statements, the following transactions took place between the Company and related party at the terms agreed between the parties.
+In addition to the information disclosed elsewhere in the consolidated financial statements, the following transactions took place between the Company and related party at terms agreed between the parties.